mikadosoftware/workstation/README.rst

 `docker build` and I have permanently remembered to fix that security hole wherever I build my workstation.

+I have 'improved' the approach (this is many years old now), so that I run a complete desktop on docker, and VNC into it, from my local machine.
+THis simplifies things like looking at pdfs or html files built on the machine plus simplifies things like keeping my local machine updated - I can live without almost any 'new stuff' on the local laptop.

-I use X-Forwarding to run the same visual tools, configured the same way, on any box I am working on, and *anything* that changes I keep in source control (here in this repo) and my secrets are all stored on a USB key that I carry with me and plugin to the host - so my GitHub ssh key is on a USB stick, that when I plug it in, .
+So, *anything* that changes I keep in source control (here in this repo) and my secrets are all stored on a USB key that I carry with me and plugin to the host - so my GitHub ssh key is on a USB stick, that when I plug it in, .